Help us improve the FORRT website

 • Black skin conditions not as easy to treat

-Look back at the case studies and discuss / reflect on how these flaws could be addressed.
-Brainstorm how the problem can be mitigated in your field.
+Look back at the case studies and reflect on how these flaws could be addressed.
+Brainstorm how to mitigate these issues in your field.